juliakloiber/superrr/_fellows/transfeminist-ai.md

 <p>Inspired by the use of divination procedures as technologies to understand the present and reshape the future, our goal is to develop a set of divination cards embedded with transfeminist values as an Oracle to guide us towards envisioning transfeminist AIs.</p>

-<p>The Superrr fellowship will support us to elaborate both the card deck used in the game and to brainstorm around a prototype repository of ideas for transfeminist technologies that emerge while people envision speculative futures by playing the deck.
-The repositoty will be set in a futuristic scenery, where these technologies are already established and broadly available, therefore accessible to shift realities.
+<p>The Feminist Tech Fellowship will support us to elaborate both the card deck used in the game and to brainstorm around a prototype repository of ideas for transfeminist technologies that emerge while people envision speculative futures by playing the deck.
+The repository will be set in a futuristic scenery, where these technologies are already established and broadly available, therefore accessible to shift realities.
 We hope that this narrative will help us foresee a better future where AIs are co-designed with people who are too often excluded from or targeted by technology in today's world.</p>

 <p><a href="http://www.transfeministech.codingrights.org/" target="_blank">Official website</a></p>

+<p><span class="uppercase font-callingcode-regular">Clara Juliano</span> is a designer and illustrator at Coding Rights.
+She investigates participatory and codesign processes as platforms for debates on gender issues.
+With an aptitude for participative, collaborative and human centered design projects, she aims for politically engaged design practices.</p>

-<p>This project is developed in partnership between Coding Rights and the MIT Codesign Studio. </p>
+<p>This project is developed in partnership between <a href="https://www.codingrights.org/">Coding Rights</a> and the <a href="http://codesign.mit.edu/">MIT Codesign Studio</a>. </p>

 <p>Concept and Coordination: Joana Varon (Executive Directress of Coding Rights) and Sasha Costanza-Chock (Associate Professor of Civic Media at MIT).<br>
 Illustration and design: Clara Juliano (Designer at Coding Rights)</p>

-<p>Superr fellowship will support the work of <span class="uppercase font-callingcode-regular">Clara Juliano</span>, a Designer and illustrator at Coding Rights.
-Based in Berlin, Clara investigates participatory and codesign processes as platforms for debates on gender issues.
-With an aptitude for participative, collaborative and human centered design projects, she aims for politically engaged design practices.</p>